-The main objectives of the HepHIV 2021 conference are to:
+The main objectives of the HepHIV 2021 conference were to:

 - Exchange lessons learned regarding the impact of COVID-19 on testing and linkage to care services for HIV, viral hepatitis, STIs and TB

-- Provide an overview of European level progress at the ’left side’ of the cascade of care (prevention, testing and linkage to care) for HIV, viral hepatitis, STIs and TB
+- Discuss challenges for reaching the SDGs related to prevention, testing and linkage to care for HIV, viral hepatitis, STIs and TB

 - Share best practices of combination prevention and integrated testing programmes, including innovative/new approaches, and discuss implementation gaps and the use of evidence-based implementation approaches

-The conference will end with a call to action that will address implications for policy and implementation agendas in the field of earlier and integrated testing and will follow up on the HepHIV 2019 conference call to action
+The conference ended with a call to action addressing implications for policy and implementation agendas in the field of earlier and integrated testing.